SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 As I've started my PhD I've changed tack with my research.
 Below are some ideas that I find interesting for future research in this topic, feel free to run with them:

-- Empirical influence functions essentially take the FIM-induced dot-product between two different gradient vectors instead of the FIM-induced norm as we do.
+- Empirical influence functions essentially take the FIM-induced dot-product between two different gradient vectors instead of the FIM-induced norm as we did.
 First suggested by Koh et al. [^koh], this gives a metric of how influential a training sample is in generating a given outcome.
 Recently, Anthropic [^grosse] demonstrated some very interesting (if slightly worrying) results about how an LLM decides to request to not be shutdown based on the script of Kubrick's _2001: A Space Odyssey_, amongst other things.
 There is definitely some interesting work to be done in relating these works by, for example, computing the FIM-induced norm on the train set to see which samples were overall most novel, at least when first exposed to the model.